Discover India—Delhi to Kochi

 Arrive in Delhi at any time.
 There are no planned activities, so check into to the hotel and enjoy the city.
 In the late afternoon you will meet your fellow group members to go over the details of your trip.
 Check the notice board (or ask reception) to see the exact time and location of this group meeting.
 If you arrive early wander through the heart of India's capital city and explore Old and New Delhi.
 Travel by the new metro or auto rickshaws and visit the famous Jama Masjid (Great Mosque) where you could climb the minaret for a bird's eye view of the old city.
 Explore Chandni Chowk, one of India's oldest and busiest markets or head to the colorful spice market a great photo opportunity.
 From Old Delhi it's easy to get to Connaught Place, more commonly known as CP, one of the most prominent architectural remnants of British rule, by the metro (station at CP is called Rajiv Chowk).
 In CP wander the markets and shops or visit the Gandhi museum, built on the site of his assassination.
 If people watching is your thing head down to India Gate and relax on the lawns, or enjoy a stroll through the peaceful Lodi Gardens in nearby upmarket South Delhi.
 Other options include the ruins of Qutab Minar, the fabulous architecture of Humayun's Tomb, the beautifully lotus shaped Bahai Temple (closed Monday), or the stunning Swaminarayan Akshardham Temple carved out of pink sandstone and white marble.
 The amazing Craft Museum or the huge and rambling National Museum are also worth a visit.
 (Note many museums are closed on Monday).
 There are so many options for dining, from age-old eateries in the by lanes of the Old Walled City to glitzy, specialty restaurants in five-star hotels, Delhi is a movable feast.
 Restaurants and bars cater to all tastes and budgets.
 A delightful outlet offering a range of Indian cuisines are the food stalls at Dilli Haat.
 Here, the cuisine of different states is made available.
 Set in the midst of a spacious crafts bazaar these cafes are a very pleasant place to enjoy food.

-Day 5 - Estimated Travel Time: 4 Hours This morning travel to Ajmer and change to a local bus for the 14 km drive over Snake Mountain to Pushkar.
+Estimated Travel Time: 4 Hours Before leaving Tordi Sagar, enjoy a local lunch prepared by traditional methods at a village hamlet.
+En route to Pushkar, visit a Planeterra-supported learning centre and the kids who benefit from the centre.
+This morning travel to Ajmer and change to a local bus for the 14 km drive over Snake Mountain to Pushkar.
 Site of the world’s only temple to the Hindu god of creation Brahma, Pushkar is often called "Tirth Raj," the Raj (king) of pilgrim centres.
 No pilgrimage of Hindu places is considered complete until the pilgrim bathes in sacred waters of Pushkar Lake; indeed, the city is so sacred that no meat, alcohol or eggs are allowed within the city.
 However, most travellers know Pushkar for a different reason: the annual Pushkar Fair, it is the world's largest camel fair, complete with both livestock and craft markets, camel races, concerts and exhibitions.
 It is celebrated on the day of Kartik Purnima (night of the full moon - sometime in October or November).
 This is the day, according to legend, which the Hindu god Brahma sprung up the lake.
 The fair and livestock market now actually go for 8 days with the final day the night of the full moon.
 After settling into our accommodation, we will have an orientation walk around Pushkar, including the Lake and ghats and also the the 14th century Brahama temple.
-Before dawn on Day 6 we climb to the hilltop Savitri temple to watch the sunrise over this holy place.
+Before dawn on Day 7 we climb to the hilltop Savitri temple to watch the sunrise over this holy place.
 You can even get a chai up there but after that morning walk there is nothing better than spending time at one of the many cafes in town.
 All fed and rested you might be ready to follow local traditions, and jump on a camel and head out for a sunset camel ride in the desert.
 Rajasthan is rightfully famous for its textiles, jewellery and handicrafts, and few places in the country are better for shopping than the bazaars of Pushkar.
 Wander around the markets of this sacred city - you won't be disappointed.

-Estimated Travel Time of overnight train: 15 Hours Mumbai, formerly known as Bombay, forms the world's fifth most populous metropolitan area when combined with its suburbs, a total population of about 20 million.
+Visit Mahatama Gandhi's ashram in Ahmedabad, national monument and site of a museum.
+Mumbai, formerly known as Bombay, forms the world's fifth most populous metropolitan area when combined with its suburbs, a total population of about 20 million.
 The city has a deep natural harbour and the port handles over half of India's passenger traffic and a significant amount of cargo.
 Mumbai is the commercial and entertainment capital of India, and home to the world-famous Hindi-language film industry, Bollywood.
 Rise at dawn to watch the morning ritual at the Sassoon Docks, South Mumbai’s main fish loading and trading centre.
 Shoot a picture of the Gateway to India, facing westward out to sea, and stop in for a cup of tea at the famous Taj hotel next door.
 From here boats leave for Elephanta Island (also called Gharapuri Island or place of caves), famous for is cave temples carved straight from the rock.
 People-watch on Chowpatty Beach or visit Crawford Market, one of South Mumbai's most famous markets.
 Try some of the many local specialties at one of Mumbai’s many top-notch restaurants, or go out on the town and sample the city’s famed nightlife firsthand.

 Arriving about midday and transfer to our beach accommodation.
 Portuguese merchants first landed in Goa in the 15th century, and annexed it soon after.
 The Portuguese ‘overseas territory’ (not technically a colony) existed for about 450 years, until it was captured by India in 1961.
 Internationally renowned for its beaches, Goa is visited by hundreds of thousands of foreign and domestic tourists each year, and has become one of the most popular holiday destinations for European travellers.
 Goan cuisine is unique and recognised throughout India and the world for its fiery punch and strong coastal and Portuguese influences Relax on a beach, visit the many Portuguese-built monuments, wander around the Old Churches of Old Goa (a UNESCO World Heritage site) and Panjim the capital.
 And eat as much of the incredible Goan food as you can—it’s your last chance!